KevinTopollaj/UIKit-AppleProject/README.md

 - Implement `Accessibility` to VoiceOver users.
 - Implement navigation to a new Detail ViewController based on the id.
 - Implement customization of the `NavigationBarAppearance`.
+- Implement Editing mode.
+- Implement Adding.
+- Implement Deleting.
+- Implement Filtering.
+- Implement UISegmentedControl.
+- Implement Custom View as a header.
+- Implement constrains programmatically.
+- Implement Gradients using `CAGradientLayer`.
+- Implement `EventKit` framework to request access to a user’s calendar events and reminders and to share data between the Reminders and Your apps.
+- Implement Swift concurrency techniques as you integrate with the EventKit API.